 What Is Drug Trafficking?

-The harshest drug-related penalties are reserved for people convicted of drug trafficking.
-Drug trafficking laws were enacted to combat high-level criminal organizations that often bring illegal substances across state lines.
+California reserves the harshest drug-related penalties for people convicted of drug trafficking.
+California enacted drug trafficking laws to combat high–level criminal organizations that often bring illegal substances across state lines.

-While charges for intent to sell drugs are typically aimed more at moving drugs within a community, drug trafficking tends to focus on the mass transportation of drugs from one place to others.
+While charges for intent to sell drugs are typically aimed more at moving medications within a community, drug trafficking tends to focus on the mass transportation of drugs from one place to another.
 Many drugs only enter communities through illegal trafficking from another location, often outside the country.

 Issues Concerning Drug Paraphernalia in California

 The specifics of the laws surrounding the possession of drug paraphernalia are complex and are often in flux.
-This is one of the reasons that it is important to contact a skilled lawyer who can help decode the complicated legal jargon and demystify what is and is not considered drug paraphernalia.
+Therefore, it’s essential to contact a skilled lawyer who can help decode the complicated legal jargon and demystify what is and is not considered drug paraphernalia.

-A simplified view of the law is that items specifically used for drug consumption, such as a crack pipe, can be considered illegal paraphernalia.
-However, in an effort to promote safety, California has made some exceptions.
+A simplified view of the law is that items used explicitly for drug consumption, such as a crack pipe, can be considered illegal paraphernalia.
+However, to promote safety, California has made some exceptions.
 We can help clients avoid the six-month jail time and $1,000 fine for convictions in many but not all scenarios.

-There are many common defenses that can be used when fighting a drug crimes charge.
-The specific arguments that your lawyer chooses to make on your behalf will depend on the crime for which you are accused and the particulars of your case.
+Several common defenses can help when fighting a drug charge.
+The specific arguments that your lawyer chooses to make on your behalf will depend on the charges you face and the particulars of your case.

-Some often used defenses in a wide variety of drug crimes cases include:
+Some often used defenses in a wide variety of drug cases include:

 - Mistaken identity